oppia/oppia-web-developer-docs/Coding-style-guide.md

 **The requires for directives that are in HTML are included first and separated from the regular requires by empty line.**

 ### Adding new page
-When you're adding new HTML page that uses TypeScript you also need to add it to `webpack.conf.ts`:
+When you're adding new HTML page (not directive HTML) that uses TypeScript you also need to add it to `webpack.conf.ts`:

 1. You need to define the TypeScript entrypoint for the page into `module.exports.entries`.
 2. You need to add `new HtmlWebpackPlugin({…})` into `module.exports.plugins`.